 But who exactly is she - and what happened to the other two schoolgirls who travelled with her to join IS?

 Who is Shamima Begum?

-Shamima Begum is a 22-year-old woman from east London who travelled to Syria to join Islamic State in February 2015.
+Shamima Begum is a 22-year-old woman from east London who travelled to Syria to join Islamic State when she was a teenager in February 2015.

 At the time, the extremist Islamist group was at the peak of its powers and controlled an area roughly the size of the Republic of Ireland across both Syria and Iraq.

 Ms Begum, who was 15 when she left the UK, and two schoolfriends - Amira Abase (15) and Kadiza Sultana (16) - travelled to the caliphate’s capital, Raqqa.

 The trio had been studying for their GCSEs at Bethnal Green Academy, London - where they were described as being "straight-A students".

 It is believed they were groomed over social media.